Word list

 big-endian

-Recommended: The codebase currently assumes big-endian byte ordering.
+Recommended: The codebase assumes big-endian byte ordering.

 billing charges

-Avoid using billing charges to mean charges that appear on a bill.
+Don't use billing charges to mean charges that appear on a bill.
 Instead, use billed charges.
-Billing charges means the cost of creating the bill.

 black-box